How to Compute the Probability of a Word: Experiments

 Surprisal theory \citep{hale2001probabilistic,levy2008expectation} hypothesises that readers keep a belief distribution over meanings while reading; after observing each word in a sentence, they must thus update this distribution.
 Under some assumptions about how these belief updates are performed, surprisal theory then predicts that their cost is related to a word's \defn{surprisal}, defined as the negative log-probability:

-Surprisal theory is widely-accepted as a model of comprehension effort, with numerous works empirically supporting it \citep[\textit{inter alia}]{smith2008optimal,smith2013-log-reading-time,goodkind-bicknell-2018-predictive,shain-2019-large,wilcox2020predictive,oh2022comparison,wilcox-etal-2023-language,shain2024large}.
+Surprisal theory is widely accepted as a model of comprehension effort, with numerous works empirically supporting it \citep[\textit{inter alia}]{smith2008optimal,smith2013-log-reading-time,goodkind-bicknell-2018-predictive,shain-2019-large,wilcox2020predictive,wilcox-etal-2023-language,oh2022comparison,shain2024large}.
 Notably, the true contextual probabilities $p(\word_t \mid \words_{<t})$ required to compute surprisal are unknown, and must be approximated.
 All of the works above use language models to do so, with the most recent using LMs which operate on top of subwords produced by $\bow$-marking tokenisers \citep[e.g.,][]{oh2023why,oh-schuler-2023-transformer,shain2024large,pimentel2023effect}.
-Notably, these works compute surprisal estimates using the ``buggy'' versions of $p(\word_t \mid \words_{<t})$.
+Notably, these works compute surprisal estimates using the aforementioned buggy estimates of $p(\word_t \mid \words_{<t})$.
 In this section, we reproduce some of these prior works' results, observing how this correction affects results.

 \paragraph{Setup Summary.} We run our analyses on 4 reading times datasets---Brown, Dundee, Natural Stories, and Provo.
 Further, following prior work \citep{wilcox-etal-2023-language,oh2023why}, we evaluate surprisal's predictive power over reading times by measuring the change in data log-likelihood $\deltallh$ when using linear regressors with and without surprisal as a predictor.
 More details about our experimental setup are in \cref{app:setup_sentence_comprehension}.